lunchbag/hugo-blog/content/posts/feb-weekly-2.md

 ## Lunch Money

 * I wasn't able to get done any of the onboarding/walkthrough material that I set out to do.
-I get many 1 or 2 cancellation requests every week with the reason "the product is too difficult to use" and a few requests for tutorials on how to get started so it really sucks to feel like the "delightfully simple" part of our tagline is slowly starting to not ring true anymore.
+I get 1 or 2 cancellation requests every week with the reason "the product is too difficult to use" and a few requests for tutorials on how to get started so it really sucks to feel like the "delightfully simple" part of our tagline is slowly starting to not ring true anymore.

 ## Personal life